etalab/sirene/README.md

 ```

 Be aware that it obviously takes way more time than just storing columns
 you want to work on.
-For instance, it takes about 7 minutes for 50000 lines!
+For instance, it takes about one hour and a half
+for 500000 lines.

 Even with the `--all` option activated, note that columns from the `--excluded`
 option will still be effective (default are